1000copy/eneditor/src/ReadMe.txt

 --------------May 23, 2007 --------------
 TASK
   3. Refactor : Move dmCommands.ActionList to MainForm
+  4. DONE @May 25,2007
-  4. Refactor : IEditorFactory so complex !
+    Refactor : IEditorFactory so complex !
 Remove the functions from it procedure AddMRU(Filename : String);
     procedure RemoveMRU(Filename : String);
     function GetMRUCount:Integer;
     function GetMRU (I:Integer): String;
+  5. DONE @May 25,2007
-  5. Refactor : Merge IEdit.Close to IEditFactory.CloseEditor(FileName:String);
+     Refactor : Merge IEdit.Close to IEditFactory.CloseEditor(FileName:String);
 --------------May 22, 2007 --------------
 TASK
   1. DONE on May 23,2007